wan-kiega/Recipe_BE/README.md

 # Recipe_BE

-files for the ALX backend capstone project
+Files for the ALX backend capstone project.

+## Project Set Up

+1. Install python3
+2. Install pip
+3. Install pipenv (use pipenv for the rest of the project)
+4. Install django
+5. Create project; appending the ```.``` to prevent subfolders
+6. Run migrations for the .sqlite3 db
+7.